serverless/blog/posts/2018-04-30-how-to-create-landing-page-with-serverless-components.md

           - master
 ```

-### 4. Expose the API endpoint to the Netlify Site
+### 4. Expose the API endpoint to the Netlify site

+Great news!
 We have all the pieces we need for the functionality we are after.
-Great news.

 There is one last step we need to handle.
 We need to give the live URL to the frontend for it to know where to actually send the form data.